 Presentation : Up to 10 points can be awarded by each judge for overall appearance, appropriate dress, presentation of whips, performance and confidence.

-Equipment : Entrants may only use Australian Stockwhips comprising a handle and thong joined by a keeper.
+Equipment : Entrants may only use Australian Stockwhips comprising a handle, thong, and fall joined by a keeper.
+The whip must be plaited from leather.
 If the judges deem a whip is not in safe working order, the competitor will be asked to use a replacement whip.
+A Bullock Whip may be used in the Pee Wee division for one crack/routine.

-Accuracy Component: A whip at least 6 foot in length , from keeper to commencement of fall, must be presented for measurement prior to , and then be used by, each competitor in the accuracy component of the competition.
+Accuracy Component: A whip at least 6 foot in length , from keeper to commencement of a fall, must be presented for measurement prior to , and then be used by, each competitor in the accuracy component of the competition.
 (Not applicable to Pee Wees or Novice sections) Any length of whip may be used in the other sections of the competition.
 The competitor will be required to cut 10 polystyrene cups from the target stands.
 5 with the right hand and 5 with the left.
-A total of 30points can be awarded in this section.
+A total of 20points can be awarded in this section.
 Points will be added to the total points of the freestyle sections to decide the overall winner.
-A cattleman's crack only must be used.
-Points awarded will be 1 for a hit, 2 for a slice or chip, 3 for a clean cut.
-Download the accuracy judges form.
+Failure to comply to the following may incur a nil score on a particular target:

 Judging Freestyle Section-Part 1 : A minimum of 2 Judges must be used.
-Each competitor will be required to fill out a judges form and Competitor Profile Sheet on the day of the competition.
+Each competitor will be required to fill out a carbon copy judges form and Competitor Profile Sheet on the day of the competition.
 On the judges form the competitor will fill out his/her designated cracks/routines.
 Competitors are encouraged to come up with there own original routines.
 Each routine/crack will be read out by the MC before the competitor completes the routine/crack.
 The AWPA whipcracking guide can be used as a reference for judges and competitors.
 A routine could be awarded from 1 up to 25points depending on the difficulty, it is up to the judges discretion.
 A "Cattleman's Crack" and "Fast Figure 8's" would be at the bottom of the scale, above would come rhythm cracking, then crossovers such as "QLD Crossover", then routines such as the "Staggered Double Four Corners" at the top end of the scale.
-A competitor will not score as high if tangles or missed cracks are made or if a routine is not performed as it was in it's original form.
+A competitor will not score as high if tangles, quite cracking or missed cracks are made.

 Judging Freestyle Section-Part 2 :After all the routines/cracks have been completed the "Competitor Profile Sheet" will be read out by the MC giving a short rest to the competitor before completing there 30second or 1minute continuous routine/cracking depending on which section the competitor is competing in.
 Up to 30points can be awarded in this section from each judge.

 Novices' Note!!
 Please remember that the novice section is there for members & one day Members.
 Competitors in the Novice section can become a day member for the Novice section only.
 Only the Novice competitor can enter on the day of the competition.
-The competitor must have not won at any other Whipcracking competition.
-This event will be run as a support competition to the major titles being held.
+The competitor must have not won at any other AWPA Whipcracking competition.
+This event will be run as a support competition to the major titles being held and only run if time allows.
 All competitors are to be judged in a 1-minute period.
 You cannot enter any other section if competing as a novice competitor on the day.
+(Novice section will not be held at an Australian Championship)

-35years to 50years are required to participate in the accuracy component, complete 5 designated routines/cracks, and a 1 minute routine.
-This section must combine with the Men's/Ladies sections if there are less than 4 competitors in the Men's section.
+Over 45years are required to participate in the accuracy component, complete 5 designated routines/cracks, and a 1 minute routine.
+Over 45 year competitors can choose to compete in either the Men's/Ladies division or the Over 45's.

 AWPA BULLOCK WHIP Whipcracking Rules.

-Entrants will be required to complete a 1 minute routine with a bullock whip and will be given a score of the judge/s discretion.
+Entrants will be required to complete a 1 to 2 minute (judges discretion) routine with a bullock whip and will be given a score of the judge/s discretion.
 The bullock whip should measure a minimum of 7 1/2 ft in the thong and 5ft in the handle.
 This section is open to any age.
+Dress rules apply.

 Public Liability Insurance Stipulations.